Sidebar

 Policy Statement

 The academic appointments policy establishes the standards and procedures for appointments of individuals who will have teaching functions.
-The University asserts the importance of ensuring that our students are taught by individuals who have appropriate qualifications, are recognized as teachers, and enjoy the privilege of academic freedom.
-The University also affirms that an appropriate complement of regular faculty will direct the University's ongoing intellectual programs, accompanied by term (non-tenure track) faculty, academic professional and administrative employees (P&A), and graduate teaching assistants.
-The University will strive to ensure that all such faculty and P&A employees be appropriately selected, reviewed, and fairly treated.
+The University asserts the importance of ensuring that our students are taught by individuals who have appropriate qualifications, are recognized as teachers, and enjoy the privilege of academic freedom as described in Board of Regents Policy: Academic Freedom and Responsibility.
+The University affirms that an appropriate complement of regular faculty will direct the University's ongoing intellectual programs, accompanied by term (non-tenure track) faculty, academic professional and administrative employees (P&A) and graduate teaching assistants.
+The University will strive to ensure that all such faculty and P&A employees be appropriately selected, reviewed and fairly treated.

 Appointment Categories